matheusfenolio/dotnet-entity-framework-container/README.md

 # Sumary

-I created this project to learn how to use dotnet 6 together with EntityFrameworkCore, Postgres, and Container from VSCode in a Linux OS machine.
+Project in dotnet 6 using EntityFrameworkCore, Postgre, Container.
+Everything made in VSCode using a Linux OS machine.

 ## How to